Democrats take aim at Trump’s ‘market manipulation’: ‘Could be an enormous scandal’

 The president himself holds a bulk of his net worth in his stake in Trump Media & Technology Group, the parent company for his Truth Social platform.
 The company trades under the ticker “DJT” — the president’s initials and the sign-off he used in Wednesday morning’s Truth Social to “buy.”

-The company’s stock rallied after Trump’s announcement of the tariff “pause,” and closed the day climbing 21 percent.
+The company’s stock rallied after Trump’s announcement of tha tariff “pause,” and closed the day climbing 21 percent.

 Stock in Elon Musk’s Tesla also spiked 18 percent.